David Peralta Preview, Player Props: Dodgers vs. Braves

-David Peralta -- with a slugging percentage of .276 in his past 10 games (including no home runs) -- will be in action for the Los Angeles Dodgers against the Atlanta Braves, with Bryce Elder on the mound, on September 2 at 9:10 PM ET.
+The Los Angeles Dodgers and David Peralta, who went 2-for-3 with a double last time out, battle Charlie Morton and the Atlanta Braves at Dodger Stadium, Sunday at 4:10 PM ET.

-He had a hitless performance in his most recent game (0-for-1) against the Braves.
+He racked up two hits (going 2-for-3 with a double) in his most recent game against the Braves.

 David Peralta Game Info & Props vs. the Braves